Rust Traits: Defining Character

 Running the demo code

-I will not explain how to run the code every time.
+I’m not going to explain how to run the code every time, so stay with me and pay attention.

 - Get the projet from GitHub